 Research and Publications:

-I am currently working on a book about the rights of civilians in Just War Theory.
+I am also currently working on a book about the rights of civilians in Just War Theory.

 French: advanced reading and advanced speaking ability.